Pardalotus/metabeak/doc/features.md

 ## Function execution

-- Load functions from local disk.
+- Load functions from local disk to database.
 - Catch and report exception executing functions.
 - Catch and report exception loading JS file.
 - Supply global context to all invocations.
-- Supply input to all function invocations.
+- Supply Event input to all function invocations.
 - Store result from function execution.
+- TODO
   - Expose and store console.log, console.error
-- TODO
   - Heap limit, OOM kill.
   - Execution time limit and kill.
   - Limit on file size.
   - Validate function on load for size.
+  - Disable broken functions and report
   - Description and author fields as optional.

 ## Events